 December 31st is upon us!
 And it’s the biggest day of the year for nonprofit fundraising.
 Maybe your staff is in the single-digits, or maybe you’re operating with a skeleton crew while people are on vacation, but it’s easy to feel like time has gotten away from you.
 But don’t panic!
-We’ve got five last-minute fundraising tips you can use right now to end 2017 with a bang instead of a whimper.
+We’ve got five last-minute fundraising tips you can use right now to end the year with a bang instead of a whimper.

 Last-Minute Fundraising Tip #1: Personal Outreach

 In the digital age, we can spend endless hours focusing on our online fundraising strategy but forget some of the fundraising basics.
 Like what?
 Well, like personal touches.
 Well-placed ads and email strategy can only go so far.
 But keeping your donors engaged is less about marketing and more about relationship-building.
 So here’s how you can quickly put together some last-minute year-end outreach.

 “Phone banking” is usually something we associate with political campaigns, but it’s effective for nonprofit organizations too.
 And it’s a surprisingly easy thing to put together quickly!
 Here’s how to do it:

 - Pull a list of your donors.
 You’re going to be calling, so obviously include their names, phone numbers and any personal notes that will help with outreach.

 - Recruit your phone bankers.
 Ask (or tell) your staff to participate, or enlist volunteers.

 - Distribute call lists.
 Send each phone banker a list of the donors they need to call.

 - Provide a script or talking points.
 Include a script for leaving voicemail messages, and be sure to include any important talking points or statistics about your accomplishments from the past year.
 This isn’t a hard sell — it’s a conversation.
 Have them start off by thanking the donor for their support, and end with asking if they’ll make a donation to support you before the end of the year.